orangehill/bootstrap-session-timeout/README.md

 Default: `false`

 Custom callback you can use instead of showing the Bootstrap warning dialog.
-Note that if you need the keepAlive option, you will need to include it yourself in the callback function.
-See Examples below.

-Redirect action will still occur unless you also use add the onRedir callback.
+Redirect action will still occur unless you also add the `onRedir` callback.

 **onRedir**

 Type: `Function` or `Boolean`

-Default: false
+Default: `false`

-Custom callback you can use instead of redirectiong the user to **redirUrl**.
+Custom callback you can use instead of redirectiong the user to `redirUrl`.

 ## Examples

 **Basic Usage**

 Shows the warning dialog after one minute.
 The dialog is visible for another minute.
-If user takes no action, browser is redirected to `redirUrl`.
+If user takes no action (interacts with the page in any way), browser is redirected to `redirUrl`.
+On any user action (mouse, keyboard or touch) the timeout timer is reset.
+Of course, you will still need to close the dialog.

 ```js
 $.sessionTimeout({